-- The delivery of new and affordable homes built in places that support sustainable growth of our communities and the ongoing regeneration of our town centres. - Less homelessness and rough sleeping. - Improvements to the quality of existing homes within the Private Rented Sector and reduce the number of empty homes. - Improved accessibility to appropriate housing for all residents including those aged 16-25 years. - Support to create greener homes through retrofit and new build.
+- The delivery of new and affordable homes built in places that support sustainable growth of our communities and the ongoing regeneration of our town centres. - Less homelessness and rough sleeping. - Improvements to the quality of existing homes within the Private Rented Sector and reduce the number of empty homes. - Improved accessibility to appropriate housing for all residents including those aged 16-25 years. - Support people to create greener and more energy efficient homes. - Make sure that disabled people can live safely in their homes through the effective use of the Disabled Facilities Grant.